eugene-belkovich/home-task/NOTES.md

 - I used IntelliJ http client for testing API
 - I used Postman for API developement by can't share it because it's not free
 - I skip majority of e2e and service tests because I don't have enough time.
 I wrote several to show my skills.
-- - I skip majority of swagger coverage becaise I don't have enough time.
+- I skip majority of swagger coverage because I don't have enough time.
 I wrote several to show my skills.

 # Ideas